 - First clean offer wins.
 Less common, but it happens when the seller values speed and simplicity.

 What causes buyers trouble is guessing.
-In a competitive scenario, your agent’s job is to communicate clearly with the listing side to learn what the seller actually wants: rent-back, longer closing, shorter option period, minimal repairs, proof of funds, etc.
+In a competitive scenario, your agent’s job is to communicate clearly with the listing side.
+The goal is to learn what the seller actually wants: rent-back, longer closing, shorter option period, minimal repairs, proof of funds, or something else.

 Win a multiple-offer home without overpaying: start with your numbers